bit2swaz/lithos/docs/PRD.md

 ### 4.1 Write-Ahead Log (WAL)

 A sequence of 32KB blocks.
-If a record doesn't fit, it is fragmented across blocks.
+Records are fragmented if they cross block boundaries.

 **Record Format:**